 The question of team sport v individual sport and their different benefits (and challenges) they present to young people

 You state that you are worried that your child will drop out of “team sport”.
 It would be interesting to know if your worry is about your son dropping out of sport altogether or dropping away from team sports.

-If it’s about dropping out of team sport, well as you are likely aware, team sports can provide great learning environments for young people to develop numerous skills, including things like social acuity and character (team work, leadership, communicating, resilience, etc).
+If it’s about dropping out of team sport, well as you are likely aware, team sports can provide great learning environments for young people to develop numerous skills, including things like social acuity and character (teamwork, leadership, communicating, resilience, etc).
 I say ‘can’ because the reality is that often these things don’t just happen by accident, rather they need the adults involved in the experience (especially coaches and parents) to be taking an approach that is conducive to supporting young people to develop these things (much like a good teacher would).
 To find out more about this, I recommend watching the webinar: Transforming Character Strengths into Productive Results.

-Funnily enough, even in individual sports you will often find environments that still allow for social connection, and with the right support from coaches and parents these sports can still be great environments to support good social and character development in young people.
-Ultimately, we find that the benefits received by young people participating in sport has less to do with a sport being a team sport verses an individual sport, and more to do with the quality of the experience, which is largely influenced by the support (i.e. how do the adults, such as coaches, parents, administrators, support a young person’s sport experience?).
+Funnily enough, even in individual sports you will often find environments that still allow for social connection, and with the right support from coaches and parents, these sports can still be great environments to support good social and character development in young people.
+Ultimately, we find that the benefits received by young people participating in sport have less to do with a sport being a team sport versus an individual sport, and more to do with the quality of the experience, which is largely influenced by the support (i.e. how do the adults, such as coaches, parents, administrators, support a young person’s sport experience?).
 To get a better idea of what ‘quality’ means in young people’s sport and physical activity see Sport New Zealand’s Indicators of quality sport and physical activity for young people.